itsMouna/emotion-detector/README.md

 The webcam window will open and display the detected emotions in real time.

+!!### Dataset
+This project uses the FER-2013 dataset for training.
+Due to size limitations, it is **not included** in the repository.

+You can download it here: [FER-2013 Kaggle](https://www.kaggle.com/datasets/msambare/fer2013)
+After downloading, extract it into the folder structure:

+fer2013/
+├── train/
+├── test/

 Possible improvements

 Add more emotion categories

 Improve model accuracy with more data

 Create a simple user interface